 This section allows you to set up OmniCenter’s email acknowledgment feature.

-Email acknowledgement allows you to directly reply to an OmniCenter-generated alert notification from your email client to acknowledge the incident the generated the alert.
+Email acknowledgement allows you to directly reply to an OmniCenter-generated alert notification from your email client to acknowledge the incident that generated the alert.

 You can provide an alternate TCP port number to use—if one is required for your environment—in the ALTERNATE PORT NUMBER field.
 If this is left blank, OmniCenter will use the default IMAP ports (TCP/143 for IMAP or TCP/993 for SSL).